Geometric Generalization of Neural Operators from a Kernel Integral Perspective: Approximation of Singular Kernel Integral Operators

-where $d$ is the spatial dimension and $\{l_i\}$ are the side lengths in each coordinate direction.
-We further assume a uniform separation from the boundary: there exists $d_B > 0$ such that $\mathrm{dist}(\Omega, \partial B) \geq d_B$ for all geometries under consideration.
-Many physical problems of practical interest in this setting involve layer potentials:
+where $d$ is the spatial dimension and $\{l_i\}$ is the side lengths in the $i$th coordinate direction.
+We further assume a uniform separation from the boundary: there exists $d_B > 0$ such that $\mathrm{dist}(\Omega, \partial B) \geq d_B$ for all domains under consideration.